Stircor develops process to remove PFAS from biosolids

 Biosolid processing company creates PFAS-free biochar for sustainable reuse.

-Stircor, a Nashville, Tennessee-based provider of biosolid processing, drying and gasification services, has announced it has developed a process for removing per- and polyfluoroalkyl substances (PFAS) from biosolid waste for U.S. municipalities.
+Stircor, a Nashville, Tennessee-based provider of biosolid processing, drying and gasification services, has developed a process for removing per- and polyfluoroalkyl substances (PFAS) from biosolid waste for U.S. municipalities.

 The biochar—a lightweight black residue consisting of carbon and ashes that remains after the pyrolysis of biomass, and form of charcoal—resulting from Stircor’s proprietary drying and gasification process, was tested by U.S. Environmental Protection Agency (EPA) accredited third-party laboratory using the EPA’s Method 1633Method 1633 includes 40 target analytes, all of which were below the limit of detection.

-“We’re proud that our process for drying and gasifying biosolid waste has been proven to remove harmful PFAS chemicals,” says Stircor CEO Forrest Porterfield.
+“We’re proud that our process for drying and gasifying biosolid waste has been proven to remove harmful PFAS chemicals,” Stircor CEO Forrest Porterfield says.
 “We’ve worked with our partners over the last several years to refine and develop a process that creates a biosolid-derived biochar suitable for beneficial reuse.”

 RELATED: PFAS challenges and solutions